Our Privacy Work

 Purpose: The Common Sense Privacy Program evaluates popular applications and services for children, protects child and student privacy, and supports a more secure digital future for kids everywhere.
 Our evaluations help parents and educators make sense of the complex policies and terms related to popular tools used in homes and classrooms across the country.
 For more than 15 years, Common Sense has been a trusted resource for millions of parents and educators as they guide their children and students through the digital world.

-Projects: Parents and schools face numerous challenges when it comes to balancing the use of education and consumer apps and, now, smart devices with the requirements of and concerns about online privacy and security.
+Projects: Parents and schools face numerous challenges when it comes to balancing the use of education and consumer apps with their concerns about online privacy and security.
 The Privacy Program has several resources currently available and in development to help parents and schools learn more about privacy by design and security best practices.

 Evaluations: Parents and educators can use our easy-to-understand privacy evaluations to make informed choices about the products they use at home and in the classroom.
 With Common Sense privacy evaluations, anyone can confront privacy concerns before they start.
 That's why the Common Sense Privacy Program was created: to champion child and student privacy and to support parents, educators, schools, and communities on a path toward a more secure digital future for all kids.